Brunswick and Birmingham Railroad: History

+The Atlantic and Birmingham then became part of the Atlanta, Birmingham and Atlantic Railroad (AB&A) when it took over the A&B network on April 12, 1906.
+The Atlanta, Birmingham and Atlantic Railroad was acquired by the Atlantic Coast Line Railroad in 1926.
+The Atlantic Coast Line operated the AB&A network as the Atlanta, Birmingham and Coast Railroad (AB&C) until 1946, when they fully merged the AB&C into the Atlantic Coast Line Railroad.
+This gave the Atlantic Coast Line a second line to Brunswick (their first route to Brunswick was the former Brunswick and Western Railroad).

-The segment of the line built between Birmingham, Alabama and Alma, Georgia was abandoned by the Atlantic Coast Line Railroad in 1953.
-The remainder of the line survived the 1967 merger of the ACL and SAL to form the Seaboard Coast Line Railroad, and the acquisition of the Family Lines (CRR, L&N, GA, AWP) into the Seaboard System Railroad in 1982.
-After being purchased by CSX Transportation, the line between Nicholls, Georgia and Alma was abandoned in 1986.
+The segment of the line built between Brunswick, Georgia and Alma, Georgia was abandoned by the Atlantic Coast Line Railroad in 1953.
+The remainder of the line survived the 1967 merger of the ACL and Seaboard Air Line Railroad (SAL) to form the Seaboard Coast Line Railroad, and the acquisition of the Family Lines (CRR, L&N, GA, AWP) into the Seaboard System Railroad in 1982.
+The remaining segment was known as the Alma Subdivision.
+After the Seaboard System became CSX Transportation, the line between Sessoms and Alma was abandoned in 1986.

+Current conditions

-The railroad's headquarters are today the Ritz Theatre in the Brunswick Old Town Historic District.
+The railroad's former headquarters are today the Ritz Theatre in the Brunswick Old Town Historic District.

+A small segment of the line in Brunswick south of Southern Junction is still in service and is part of CSX's Brunswick Subdivision (which primarily uses the former Brunswick and Western Railroad north and west of Southern Junction).

+Much of the railroad's former right of way parallels State Route 32 and much of it is now a power line corridor.